Small business loan program restarts, runs into snags

 “Some have been trying all day since it opened,” Merski said.
 “It’s not different from what happened in the original launch.”

+President Donald Trump was asked about the computer issues during a White House news conference.

+“I heard there was a glitch.
+We’ll find out whether or not that’s so.
+Certainly it did work out very well for the original amount of money.
+This is the second amount,” Trump said.
+“We’re relying on the banks to go out and do an accurate job.”

-Carol Wilkerson, a spokeswoman for the SBA, said in a statement that the agency had created a mechanism that slowed the pace of applications from any one lender at a time.
+Carol Wilkerson, a spokeswoman for the SBA, said that the agency had created a mechanism that slowed the pace of applications from any one lender at a time.

 “If a lender goes above the pacing limit they will get timed out,” she said.